South Downs Way, looking toward Beachy Head

 Much of it is directly bookable online as well, a nice change from the phone calls and emails often needed for Hadrian’s Wall and the Cotswold Way.
 While there’s a good range of accommodation, though, the options in any particular village will often still be quite limited.

-This part of the country is popular with holidaymakers as well, so if you’re walking between late spring and early autumn, don’t expect to just show up and find a bed available.
 Wild camping options are very limited as well, especially beside the trail.
-Unless you’re prepared to take detours, arrive late, leave early, and risk the wrath of a farmer if he finds you on his land, it’s not really an option.
+Unless you’re prepared to take detours, arrive late, leave early, and risk the wrath of a farmer if they find you on their land, it’s not really an option.

 As mentioned, we deliberately timed our walk to start before the UK summer school holidays.
 Booking a couple of months in advance, we had no problem finding a bed for each night.
 Outside the summer holiday peak, I’d expect you’d usually be fine booking a few weeks before your start date.